• Home

 Todd Creek Village owns, operates, maintains, and repairs all the water and irrigation main lines.
 The main pipelines are the large pipelines that are generally located in the streets or open space, which serve more than one residence or facility.
 The property owner is responsible (owns) the water and irrigation service pipelines from the mainline connections to and throughout their home.

-What could cause my tap water consumption to be higher than usual?
+What could cause my potable water consumption to be higher than usual?

 Why do we have two water meters?